Dom-888/First-Milestone-Project/README.md

 ##### Color Palette

-For this project I choosed rustics, autumn-like colors, that I think may fit well the style of the band
+For this project I chose rustics, autumn-like colors, that I think may fit well the style of the band

 - Dark Brown (#380202): Used for navbar and footer
 - Autumn Red (#9A0501): Mostly used to highlight the most important parts of text such: Title, Names of Band Members and Section Headers
-- Ultra Light Gray (#f7f7f7): The site uses an alternation of fixed pictures and light gray as backgrounds for the sections
+- Ultra-Light Gray (#f7f7f7): The site uses an alternation of fixed pictures and light gray as backgrounds for the sections
 - Night Blue (#222D5A): Used exclusively for the buttons: "Book now" and "Send".
-I choosed this color to attract the user's attention without clashing too much with the rest of the palette
+I chose this color to attract the user's attention without clashing too much with the rest of the palette

 ##### Hover effects